AIoTPunks/packetcrypt_rs/readme.md

 This command compiles the code.

-The instructions in the link below are important if installing on windows.
+*Important if installing on windows.
 In order to correctly compile the code you need to install specfic dependencies.
 This instructions will guide you though that process.

 [Windows 10 Installation Instructions](https://github.com/cjdelisle/packetcrypt_rs/issues/39#issuecomment-999982652)